cristinagarciaferreiro/AC-Object-Detection-in-Panoramas/README.md

 # Dataset processing
 Dataset management

-  * PNGtoJPG.py - Converts PNG files to JPG files, the format of the majority
+  * PNGtoJPG.py - Converts PNG files to JPG files

-  * resizeImage.py - Adapted from Reine (2021), resizes images to the desired number of pixels to avoid excessively long loading times
+  * resizeImage.py - Adapted from Reine (2021), resizes images to the desired number of pixels

   * changeFileName.py - Changes the file name as required